-- The used car market in November is expected to remain robust, with movements favourable to typical seasonal patterns, with overall price change expected to be a reduction of around -1.4% overall at 36/60.
-Condition continues to be key, with parts availability and refurb capacity continuing to reduce while costs inevitably increase and the cleanest vehicles are generally expected to continue to perform well.
-Retail demand will remain constrained over the short term as the reality of the cost-of-living squeeze continues to make itself felt and concerns remain over the impact of current interest rates on mortgage costs, even if rates reduce again next month.
-Although used car volumes will be higher than in the last couple of months, they are continuing to reduce compared to historic levels as we expected, with used values expected to remain relatively robust for the remainder of the year.
-Battery electric models are all still frequently re-assessed on an individual basis for short term forecast, but a handful are now allocated standard sector movements. - Although the UK did not enter a technical recession, we remain in an environment of sluggish growth.
+- Although the UK did not enter a technical recession, we remain in an environment of sluggish growth.
 As mentioned in our customer webinars, the negative economic impact of any slowdown is expected to be outweighed by the reduction in used car supply already guaranteed by the lower new car registrations from the start of the pandemic onwards.
 Used car prices are not generally correlated with GDP growth, partly because there is a substantial element of core "needs purchases" and also because reductions in consumer confidence and disposable income result in changes of used car buying, rather than preventing it; buyers may turn to older/smaller/higher mileage cars or turn to the used market instead of buying new. - There are still a significant and increasing number of cases where logical relationships have been broken and an increasingly smaller number of cases where nearly new used values are above list prices.
 These are expected to resolve themselves in time, but not before further distortion from the severe used value reductions at the end of last year and the partial recovery this year.
-It is extremely hard to predict how retail demand will progress into 2025, especially given the complex economic situation, but in general continued stability is expected as CPI inflation continues to be close to target, with the potential for improvements once interest rates finally come down. - New car supply issues have eased significantly for almost all OEMs, but there remain an isolated number of cases of derivative-specific impacts within model ranges, or individual options which continue to be difficult to obtain. - As we continue to move through 2024 into 2025, we will see the positive impact of reduced used car supply as a result of almost 2.8 million fewer cars registered through the course of the pandemic, particularly from fleets (approximately two thirds of the shortfall).
-However, this will reduce through next year, become close to normal in 2026 and then we will start to see increases in used car volume by 2027.
+It is extremely hard to predict how retail demand will progress through 2025, especially given the complex economic situation, but in general continued stability is expected as CPI inflation continues to be close to target, with the potential for improvements once interest rates finally come down. - New car supply issues have eased significantly for almost all OEMs, but there remain an isolated number of cases of derivative-specific impacts within model ranges, or individual options which continue to be difficult to obtain. - As we continue to move into 2025, we will continue to see the positive impact of reduced used car supply as a result of almost 2.8 million fewer cars registered through the course of the pandemic, particularly from fleets (approximately two thirds of the shortfall).
+However, this will reduce through the year, become close to normal in 2026 and then we will start to see increases in used car volume by 2027 and into 2028.